-Get ready to rip out your hair and throw some controllers.
-The hardest games on the NES are some of the hardest games of all time.
+Get ready to rip out your hair and throw some controllers, these are the toughest, difficult, ridiculous and absolute hardest NES games of all time!
+And that’s saying a lot, because the hardest games on the NES are some of the hardest-ever video games.
 Period.

 Of course times were simpler then.
-You put in your game and start it up.
+You put in your game and start it up (no launch-day patches back then).
 You play until you die.
 You play again, but hopefully you make it a little further.
 By the end of the weekend, you can beat the first level with your eyes closed, the second level is almost memorized, and level three is only a little hard.
 But then there’s level four…

 Trial, error, and memorization were the keys to beating games in the 80s and early 90s.
 Games with save slots were still a novelty, and even password “saving” wasn’t a given, and continues were routinely limited.
 The only way to really beat these games was to sit down and play till you died.
 Again and again.